 Widow Quotes in The Taming of the Shrew

 The The Taming of the Shrew quotes below are all either spoken by Widow or refer to Widow.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of The Taming of the Shrew published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of The Taming of the Shrew published in 2004.).

 Act 5, Scene 2 Quotes

 To come at first when he doth send for her

 Shall win the wager which we will propose.

 Page Number and Citation:

 Widow Character Timeline in The Taming of the Shrew

 The timeline below shows where the character Widow appears in The Taming of the Shrew.
 The colored dots and icons indicate which themes are associated with that appearance.

 Act 5, Scene 2